JosephusPaye/Keen-UI/CONTRIBUTING.md

 2. **Before** you put a lot of work into a pull request that could be rejected, create an issue with your proposal for discussion.

+3. Pull requests should be made against the `next` branch, which is where development happens for the next release.
+The `master` branch is for the current stable release only.

-3. All Javascript code must pass the ESlint check.
+4. All Javascript code must pass the ESlint check.
 Run `npm run lint` to check your code.

-4. For HTML, use the following formatting guide:
+5. For HTML, use the following formatting guide:

     For tags that cross the max line limit (100 characters), open the tag, then drop down to an indented line and place each attribute on a new line, sorted alphabetically and grouped (new line separating groups) according to the following order: